 Nigerian Law Intellectual Property Watch Inc. (NLIPW) is a 501(c)(3) non-profit organization devoted to promoting awareness about intellectual property rights and deepening discussions on the problem of counterfeiting in Sub-Saharan Africa.
 To achieve its core objectives, NLIPW is constantly engaged in research to make information readily available to the public in order to prevent infringement of patents, copyrights and trademarks.
 NLIPW also tracks the activities of regulatory institutions and other organizations that are geared towards promoting public health and safety, and deterring product counterfeiting in various jurisdictions.

-NLIPW, through its Public Access to Statutes Initiative, created a database of laws and treaties dealing with Intellectual Property matters.
+NLIPW, through its Public Access to Statutes Initiative, created a database of laws and treaties from countries across Africa including Nigeria, Ethiopia, Ghana, Kenya, Senegal, Uganda, South Africa and much more.
 We strongly believe in the need to make laws accessible to the general public and in furtherance of this principle, access to laws and treaties contained in our online database is free for all users

-The NLIPW eLibrary collection tool links readers to a variety of online articles, research papers and books on Intellectual Property.
+The NLIPW eLibrary collection tool links readers to a variety of online articles, research papers, project topics and books.

 NLIPW set up a newsroom about 3 years ago to regularly disseminate up-to-date and sometimes breaking news reports on anti-counterfeiting activities and cases brought against persons accused of product counterfeiting across the world.
 NLIPW strongly believes that acts of counterfeiting are deleterious to public health and safety, as well as cause great economic harm.
 We monitor the development and passage of legislation, guidelines, regulations, and trade agreements that increase national and international enforcement mechanisms against counterfeiting.